DurgaMewada/timer_daily_task/README.md

 **Duration class :** A span of time, such as 27 days, 4 hours, 12 minutes, and 3 seconds.
 A Duration represents a difference from one point in time to another.

-**Future.delayed() constructor:** Creates a future that runs its computation after a delay.
+**Future.delayed() constructor :** Creates a future that runs its computation after a delay.
 The computation will be executed after the given duration has passed, and the future is completed with the result of the computation.

 ## Examples